Pricing an Ebook

 What you want from your ebook may differ from the desired results of your print book.
 You might focus primarily on your print book’s success and sales and therefore decide to price your ebook as less expensive.
 Maybe your print book has already been available for years, and you’re looking at your ebook as a kind of re-release jump start for fresh sales.
 If you publish an ebook with no physical book option, then your goals are narrowed to compete in a digital space only.

-While your print book has dimensions, color, texture, and weight, your ebook’s appearance is contained within digital screens.
-When you are comparing your ebook to other ebooks in your genre you need to consider content when deciding on a price.
-If your print book is a paperback then you would compare it to other paperbacks in your genre to decide on a price.
-However, for ebooks, you want to compare the content in the genre that is most similar to yours, regardless of how the books might appear in the real world.
+When you're comparing your ebook to other ebooks in your genre you need to consider content when deciding on a price.
+However, you'll want to compare the content in the genre that is most similar to yours, regardless of how the books might appear in the real world.

 IngramSpark Staff